Polar Satellite Launch Vehicle (PSLV), India

 ISRO launched the GSAT-12 atop a PSLV-C17 rocket from Satish Dhawan Space Centre on 15 July 2011.

+The ISRO inertial systems unit (IISU) based at Thiruvananthapuram supplied the inertial systems for the PSLV.
 The liquid propulsion systems (LPS) and reaction control systems (RCS) were built by the liquid propulsion systems centre (LPSC).

 The Satish Dhawan Space Centre rendered solid propellant motors for the launch vehicle.
+Rocket Propellant Plant (RPP) is supplying the propellants for the launch vehicle.

 Launch stages

-The second stage ignites after reaching 68.5km.
-It is propelled by a single Vikas liquid engine, delivering 800kN of thrust.
+The ground lit and air lit boosters are jettisoned at 23.7km and 42.6km respectively.
+The second stage ignites after reaching 68.5km and is propelled by a single Vikas liquid engine, delivering 800kN of thrust.

-The fourth stage comprises a dual engine configuration and utilises liquid propellant.
+The fourth stage comprises a dual-engine configuration and utilises liquid propellant.

-It is the final stage which burns 2.5 tons of monomethyl hydrazine fuel and nitrogen tetroxide oxidiser for 420 seconds to produce 14kN of thrust.
+It is the final stage which burns 2.5t of monomethylhydrazine fuel and nitrogen tetroxide oxidiser for 420 seconds to produce 14kN of thrust.
+This stage launches the satellite into either LEO or GTO based on its mission.